theoboldalex/theoboldalex.github.io/content/posts/calf_strain_burnout.md

 I was simply working longer and longer hours and trying to do more and more work but without the mental clarity gained from running, I was actually delivering less value than before.

+So what can I take away from this experience?
+Well, firstly, I know that in order to deliver my best work, I need an outlet that is totally away from a screen or the distractions of daily life.
+Also, that our peers can often see our own blindspots better than we can ourselves and that there is no shame in asking for help when you need it.
+I also learned a tough lesson about running and how it can humble you when you think you know better than to listen to your body telling you to take a break.
+I think if there was one thing I could take from this experience, it would be that we should reflect and listen for signs that we need to take a break.
+This goes for both work and running.
+The alternative is burnout or injury.